Mittal Institute Faculty Grants

 Complete and submit your application using the Application Form, which should include the following:

-• Narrative: 2-4 pages long, describing the proposed project including research question(s), methodology, impact, proposed outcome (ex. a book, a journal article, etc.) and any collaboration with researchers in the region.
-Please be sure to discuss how the work will lead to new scholarships, support early ideas, and creatively enhance research or teaching missions at Harvard.
+- Narrative: (2-4 pages long), describing the proposed project including research questions, methodology, impact, proposed outcome (ex. a book, a journal article, etc.) project timeline, and any collaboration across Harvard and/or collaboration with researchers in the region.
+Please be sure to discuss how the work will lead to new scholarships, support early ideas, and creatively enhance research or teaching at Harvard.
 Demonstrate a seasoned understanding of the problem and show prior preparatory work in this area.
 Advanced Research Projects should include a few paragraphs that describe how the use of this grant will advance the existing project.
-For India-based projects, in addition to the above, please describe how your project facilitates, advances, and/or encourages research, training, and support to programs in India and are for the benefit of general public in India.
+For India-based projects, in addition to the above, please describe how your project facilitates, advances, and/or encourages research, training, and support to programs in India that are for the benefit of the public good of India.
+Please also describe how this will be disseminated to the general public in India.
+Priority will be given to projects with a clear pathway to practical application, as well as innovative proposals with the potential to be transformative over time.
+Recipients of the grant are expected to present their work at key events hosted by the Mittal Institute.

-• Brief Bios of Team Members: Please limit team bios to 2 pages.
+- Brief Bios of the Principal Investigator and Co-Investigators: Please limit team bios to 2 pages.

 For India-based Projects:

-For faculty grants awarded in India, the Mittal Institute’s New Delhi office, through Harvard Global India, can either manage funds in-house or provide a grant to an Implementing Partner organization(s) based in India to undertake research activities.
+For faculty grants awarded in India, the Mittal Institute’s India office, through Harvard Global Research Support Centre India, can either manage funds in-house or provide a grant to an Implementing Partner organization(s) based in India to undertake research activities.
 Funds must mandatorily be utilized within India.

 Terms

-Recipients will draft a brief report and shall provide relevant documentation (e.g., papers published, media content, etc.) that can be disseminated by LMSAI upon completion of their project summarizing the work made possible by this grant.
-They will participate in relevant activities of the Mittal Institute and may be requested to present their work in a public seminar or closed group meetings.
+Recipients will draft a brief report and shall provide relevant documentation (e.g., papers published, media content, etc.) that can be disseminated by the Mittal Institute upon completion of their project, summarizing the work made possible by this grant.
+Recipients of the grant are expected to participate in relevant activities of the Mittal Institute and may be requested to present their work in a public seminar or closed group meetings.

-If you have any questions regarding projects and funding in South Asia, write to Mirela Vaso, Director of Finance and Administration, at mirela_vaso@fas.harvard.edu, and to know more about funding and support in India, please contact Monika Setia, Associate Country Director, India at monika_setia@harvard.edu.
+If you have any questions regarding projects and funding in South Asia, write to Mirela Vaso, Director of Business Operations and Finance, at mirela_vaso@fas.harvard.edu, and to know more about funding and support in India, please contact Monika Setia, Associate Country Director, India at monika_setia@harvard.edu.